kristjanfale/ContactKeeper/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Github Finder
+## Contact Keeper

-With this app you can search Github users and view their profiles and repos.
+With this app you can manage your contacts (name, phone, email).
-At first the app was build without Hooks and Context API.
-They were added later.

 ### `npm install`